 The Board of Directors of MWDOC shall meet twice monthly.
 The first meeting shall be a workshop held jointly with the MWDOC MET Directors (Workshop/MET Directors) on the first Wednesday of each month at 8:30 a.m.
 The second meeting of the Board (or Regular Meeting) shall be held on the third Wednesday of each month at 8:30 a.m.
 If such meeting dates fall on a MWDOC holiday, the meeting shall be rescheduled for another time determined by the Board.
+The Board of Directors will also hold regular meetings jointly with MWDOC standing committees at the times and dates approved annually by the Board for such committees as described below.

 The Workshop/MET Directors meetings are held for the purpose of reviewing and discussing issues pertaining to MET, to develop consensus on positions that impact Orange County, and to provide information to and increase dialogue with the MWDOC Member Agencies.
-The Workshop/MET Directors meetings are also held to review or develop legislation and MWDOC positions regarding support or opposition to State or Federal legislation; develop legislative policy principles and priorities, including key proposals to be presented to legislator(s) and/or legislative staff; MWDOC relationships with other governmental agencies or bodies; other matters related to or involving other governmental and/or regulatory agencies; and any legal matters affecting the MWDOC within the Committee's area of interest.
+The Workshop/MET Directors meetings are also held to review or develop legislation and MWDOC positions regarding support or opposition to State or Federal legislation; develop legislative policy principles and priorities, including key proposals to be presented to legislator(s) and/or legislative staff; MWDOC relationships with other governmental agencies or bodies; other matters related to or involving other governmental and/or regulatory agencies; and any legal matters affecting MWDOC.